sparkflows/sparkflows-docs/docs/user-guide/user-guide/visualizations/working-with-idashboard.rst

 Select any JDBC dataset for which you want to create ``chart`` & select ``CREATE NEW``

-It will take you to new page, as below
+It will take you to the new page, as below

 .. figure:: ../../../_assets/tutorials/dataset/chart_1.PNG
    :alt: Dataset